 Your students probably already know the story of Chester Raccoon and the family secret his mother shares to give her son the reassurance he needs to confront the first day of school.
 A teacher favorite, The Kissing Hand is one of the best books teachers can use to help their new students settle in and make the first day of kindergarten a little less scary.

 To get the most out of Chester’s story, it’s important to engage your kids in a few fun activities after reading.
-Here are 3 classroom activities to help you prepare your kids for all the fun and learning you have in store for them this school year!
+Here are three classroom activities to help you prepare kids for all the fun and learning you have in store for them this school year!

-Hands Together is a great Kissing Hand activity to encourage your kids to get to know one another.
-In pairs, ask students to trace the hands of their partners on construction paper, and then cut each hand out.
-Visit each group and ask students to think of three adjectives to describe their classmates and write them, along with their partner’s name, on each hand.
+Tracing hands is a great Kissing Hand activity to encourage your kids to get to know one another.
+Ask students to trace their hands on construction paper, and then cut each hand out.
+Next, ask students to think of three words to describe their classmates and write them on the corresponding hand.
 Afterward, glue the hands together and create a class mobile that you can hang in your classroom.

 Looking for a few more books and activities to welcome your young learners to their new classroom?
-These Kindergarten read-alouds will help get rid of any first-day jitters and make sure your kids are prepared for back-to-school season.
+These kindergarten read-alouds under $5 will help get rid of any first-day jitters and make sure your students are prepared for back-to-school season.